Hannah, 1922, St. Joseph, Missouri.

 I think so. . . .
 I think they didI mean, I can't ever remember anyone particular that had an effect, but I think your schooling stays with you a whole lot.
 I don't know about today.

 Do you remember the names of any of those teachers?

 Yes, I do.
-Miss Hill, Miss Krieger, Mr. Rolandhe was the principal, and Mr. Wohlgast was the superintendent over the school system.
+Miss Hill, Miss Krieger, Mr. Rowlandhe was the principal, and Mr. Wolgast was the superintendent over the school system.
 They were very fine people.

 Do you remember your grandparents at all?

 I never saw my grandfatherbut my grandmother was kind of like the main lady of the Brahinsky family; she wore dark clothes; she wore, you know, the hair that was not really hers, but a wig.

 Do you remember what your grandfather did for a living?

 My grandfatheras I said, I never knew him, but what he didI think it was a shochet or something, I think it wasbut my father said he was the greatest man who ever livedof my grandfather.
 But I never met him, because he didn't come over to America.